• Home

 Sanskrit

 Sanskrit is an ancient Indo-European language that is spoken today only in recitations of the Vedas and other sacred writings that were produced by Yamnaya-related people who invaded South Asia from the Eurasian steppes by way of mountain passes.
-In a short time, they became aristocrats in new societies that were ruled by the Yamnaya-related rulers.
+But even the Brahmins, who are considered to be custodians of the sacred Sanskrit texts, carry only small amounts of DNA that came down to their ancestors from the nomadic herders.
+So, where did the nomads go?
+They found India not to their liking, and went back to the steppes, as nomads will!

 The pastoralists left their mark